skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 Key features

 - **Run your code on the cloud with zero code changes**
-- **Easily provisionion VMs** across multiple cloud platforms (AWS, Azure or GCP)
+- **Easily provision VMs** across multiple cloud platforms (AWS, Azure or GCP)
 - **Easily manage multiple clusters** to handle different projects
 - **Quick access** to cloud instances for prototyping
-- **Store your datasets on the cloud** and access them like you would on a local filesystem
+- **Store your datasets on the cloud** and access them like you would on a local file system
 - **No cloud lock-in** -- transparently run your code across AWS, Google Cloud, and Azure

 Complete the :ref:`installation instructions <installation>` before continuing with this guide.